vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 site, this user only has read permissions for the database.
 Operationally, this translates to privileges to select, lock tables, show view, and create temporary tables.
 The user does not have the permission to insert, update, or delete.
-Morever, the username/password is different for each site, so any bug affecting a specific site is limited to the database for that site.
+Moreover, the username/password is different for each site, so any bug affecting a specific site is limited to the database for that site.